Technical FAQ Events

 Private Event Resources

-Summary: The property spans two connected levels with five programmable spaces: the Tree House (14 seated), the Cellar Room (26 seated / 40 reception), the Terrace Room (up to 120 seated), the indoor and outdoor Tasting Room, and the 6,700-square-foot Lower Garden.
-Combined, the property seats up to 200 for dinner and holds up to 500 for cocktail-style receptions [1].
+Summary: The property has four indoor rooms across two connected levels — the Tree House (14 seated), Terrace Room (up to 120 seated), and Tasting Room upstairs, and the Cellar Room (26 seated / 30 reception indoors, up to 40 with its covered heated patio in summer) downstairs — plus two outdoor areas: the upper-level Upper Gardens and the 6,700-square-foot Lower Garden.
+Combined, the property seats up to 200 for dinner with a summer buyout and holds up to 400 for a cocktail-style reception.

 For seated dinners, the property holds up to 200 in summer with a full buyout — a popular wedding format — or up to 120 indoors in cooler months, with another 50 possible under an optional outdoor tent rental.
 Because the two levels have separate circulation and every space connects internally, cocktail hour, dinner, and dancing can occupy distinct zones without cross-traffic [2].